IDTdesign/faq-generator/src/partials/mvno/en-us/compatible_phones.html.md

 alias: compatible_phones
 ---

+Bring any eligible Sprint® device to Boss Revolution Mobile.

+Not all Sprint® devices are eligible for activation.
+Specific restrictions and exclusion apply.
+Some features of your Sprint® device may not function properly on Boss Revolution Mobile.

-Boss Revolution Mobile uses the Sprint® network.
-Sprint® network phones will work with Boss Revolution Mobile as long as they pass a Sprint®  Financial Eligibility Check.
-See below for more about the Financial Eligibility Check.
+Boss Revolution Mobile services are provided on the Nationwide Sprint® Network.
+Boss Revolution Mobile is responsible for the service.
+Please call Boss Revolution Mobile with any questions or comments about the service.

+Sprint® is a trademark of Sprint.

+The following unlocked phones will work with Boss Revolution Mobile only if they are on Verizon:

+* **iPhone:** 5C, 5S, 7, 7+

 The following unlocked phones will work with Boss Revolution Mobile regardless of what carrier they are on: